 - Issues arising: tourist motivations (knowledge, pleasure), nature of hospitality, tourism policy and planning.

-On lines of above scheme stressing pilgrimage in, inter alia, Far East, Middle East, Mediterranean, Europe.
+- Pilgrimage and cultural heritage in, inter alia, Far East, Middle East, Mediterranean, Europe.

 - Definition and geographical/historical backgrounds to global pilgrimage sites